 Step 4: To enable Webmin on system boot use the following command:

-Step 5: Add the folowing firewall rule to open webmin port:
+Step 5: Add the folowing firewall rule to open the webmin port:

 systemctl reload firewalld